GIT-INTERPRET-TRAILERS(1) Git Manual GIT-INTERPRET-TRAILERS(1)

 machine-friendly with --unfold.

-Do not treat --- as the end of the commit message.
-Use this when
+Treat --- as the end of the commit message.
+This is the default.

 CONFIGURATION VARIABLES